 Vietnam is not just a destination that offers beautiful landscapes and places to visit.
 It is also a land of many cultures and culinary varieties.
 It is therefore not obvious that you will be able to taste everything during your stay.
 However, we recommend that you try some of them during your stay.
 For example, you can taste the famous Pho which is an essential Vietnamese recipe.
 It is a very appetizing noodle soup made with beef, herbs and spices.

 If you like thinner noodles and vegetables on your plate, we recommend you try Vietnam's legendary Bo Buhn.
 This is a bowl of rice noodles served with vegetables and meat.
 This dish is usually served with a sweet and sour fish sauce.
-In addition to these recipes, don't leave Vietnam without trying dishes such as Bahn Mi and Les Bahn Cuon.
-And if you are a coffee lover, you will love the coffee offered in the local restaurants.
+In addition to these recipes, do not leave Vietnam without trying dishes such as Bahn Mi and Les Bahn Cuon.
+And if you are a coffee lover, you will love the coffee offered in the restaurants on site.